The Valencía Way

 New country, new life, healthy living, new resolutions!
 Get fit, eat vegetables and salad all the time and maybe drink a little bit of red wine.

-Slowly but surely, I mean ‘‘poco, poco’’, I am coming to terms with this.
-If I want to spend my money in a shop, I wait until the assistant is good a ready to serve me.
-I am getting used to buying in food for Sundays (cause the supermarket’s closed).
-Maybe one day I will no longer have to urge to lean over my balcony on weekday mornings and shout all my newly learned Spanish expletives at that double parked person beeping their car horn at the person who has triple parked blocking them in.
-I think about that one the more I can see the funny side.
+Slowly but surely I am coming to terms with the slower pace of life.
+If I want to spend my money in a shop, I wait until the assistant is good and ready to serve me.
+I am getting used to buying food for Sundays (because the supermarkets closed).
+Maybe one day I will no longer have to urge to lean over my balcony on weekday mornings and shout all my newly learned Spanish expletives at that double-parked person who is beeping their car horn at the person who has triple parked and is blocking them in.
+The more I think about that one the more I can see the funny side!